 Stage 1 of the works between Kennedy Highway (Cairns – Mareeba) intersection and Vicary Road, Mareeba has been completed.

-The next stages of works are currently being carried out between Vicary Road, Mareeba, and the start of the 80 km/h zone into Tolga.
+Wide centre line treatment works are currently being carried out between Vicary Road, Mareeba, and the start of the 80 km/h zone into Tolga.